PhysiCell: an open source physics-based cell simulator

 - PhysiCell Method Paper: Supplementary Materials

-- The appendix to Ghaffarizadeh et al. (2016, in review) includes more information on the underlying algorithms, reference parameter values, and extensive testing results.
+- The supplementary materials to Ghaffarizadeh et al. (2017, in review) includes more information on the underlying algorithms, reference parameter values, and extensive testing results.

 Support Back to top

 For support, please contact Paul Macklin.

 If you plan to use PhysiCell in a grant proposal, please consider including Paul Macklin as a Co-I or consultant for more dedicated support.